COMPLEX REGIONAL PAIN SYNDROME (CRPS)

 Chronic pain is an exhausting condition that understandably leads to poor sleep, mood disturbance like anxiety and depression, and reduced function.
 It is imperative that people struggling with chronic pain are frank and open about the distress they experience.
 Trained pain specialist psychologists are invaluable in helping patients manage these situations and cope with the pain.
 Sometimes patients require a more formalised cognitive behavioural therapy (CBT).

 Most patients report significant improvement with the treatment options listed above, but this is not always the case.
+It is important that symptoms are not ignored and that referral to a pain specialist occurs early and quickly.

 For further information on spinal cord stimulation, please refer to our ebook.